 Preserves are open to the public during daylight hours.
 Passive recreation such as walking, bird watching, and photography is welcomed.
 To protect the health of our preserves for generations to come and to ensure the safety of all visitors, the following activities are not allowed:

-- Bringing dogs onto the preserve
+- Bringing dogs onto the preserve (except as noted above)

 - Picking flowers, mushrooms, etc.

 - Removing rocks or other parts of the landscape